FranciscoAT/saltyboy/README.md

 Should you want to make your own changes to the project.
 Simply edit the files in `extension/src` and re-run `npm run build`, you can also run `npm run dev` which will automatically update the `dist` directory are you update the files.
 Depending on your changes you may also need to update `manifest.json` and or `webpack.config.js`.

+### Building the extension on Windows

+1. Open `package.json` in the `extension` folder in a text editor such as Notepad++
+2. Change the lines in "build" to this with copy and paste `"build": "npx webpack --config webpack.config.js && 7z a saltyboy.zip dist/",`
+3. You will need to install [7zip](https://www.7-zip.org/download.html) Install into the default location.
+After this we need to set the environmental variables.
+4. Windows Key + R on your keyboard and type "cmd"
+5. In the command prompt window you need to copy and paste. `'set PATH=%PATH%;C:\Program Files\7-Zip\
+echo %PATH%
+7z' ` Modify the path accordingly if you installed it elsewhere.
+6. Now that you've done this you should be able to Run in a command prompt `npm run build` if not, restart your PC and verify the path is set in Windows correctly for 7zip in the environmental variables.

 ### Creating a new Betting Method

 You can create a new betting method by creating a new file in `extension/src/content_scripts/bet_modes`.
 Create a function in that file that takes in the `matchDat` object.
 Then return an object of the following format: